Base Cost: 22.5 points *

 * Requirement / Permission to Enter: while many vampires of the traditional variety do not possess this psychological barrier, enough do to note it here.
 Those undead who suffer under this constraint may not, under any circumstances, enter a private space without explicit permission.
 Doing so will cause them to lose one quarter of their total Health score for each turn during which they trespass (weak limitation).

 * Susceptibility and Weakness / Garlic: many classical vampires have showcased an inability to function in the face of garlic.
-When encountering (adjacent to) the substance, a vampire will be reduced to rank value 2 in all traits, and cannot use their supernatural powers.
+When encountering (adjacent to) the substance, a vampire will be reduced to Feeble (2) rank in all ability scores, and cannot use their supernatural powers.
 If forced to ingest garlic somehow, a vampire will immediately lose one quarter of their total Health score (strong limitation).

-This susceptibility is one typically associated with therianthropes, and will subsequently appear quite often in vampires who can transform into a wolf - possibly creating confusion about the vampire's true nature.
-Regardless, with the Gamemaster's permission, this susceptibility may replace a vampire's vulnerability to being staked by wood - though the same effects occur when staked with a silvery object, as well.
+This susceptibility is one that people typically associate with therianthropes, and will subsequently appear quite often in vampires who can transform into a wolf - possibly creating confusion about the vampire's true nature.
+Regardless, with the Judge's permission, this susceptibility may replace a vampire's vulnerability to being staked by wood - though the same effects occur when staked with a silvery object, as well.

 * Weakness / Holy Symbols: many vampires are susceptible to the will of a truly faithful person, focused through a symbol holy to their religion.
-When such an individual brandishes this symbol at them, vampires will see all of their traits reduced to rank value 2, and their supernatural powers will no longer function.
+When such an individual brandishes this symbol at them, vampires will see all of their ability scores reduced to Feeble (2) rank, and their supernatural powers will no longer function.
 This lasts as long as the vampire remains within Very Near distance of the symbol (strong limitation).